rethinkphp/blink-redis/README.md

 ```

 Once the redis service configured, we can access redis server through `app()->redis` in our application.
 As
-The Redis component is based on [Predis](https://github.com/nrk/predis), you can refer their documentation on
+the Redis component is based on [Predis](https://github.com/nrk/predis), you can refer their documentation on
 how to issue command to redis servers.

 ### Using redis as a cache service